 The majority of the business world today operates in a triangular bureaucracy model.
-Most people start at the bottom and gradually work their way to the top, climbing the corporate ladder until finally reaching the ultimate goal.
-CEO status.
-Now, however, agile ownership is evolving which turns it all on its head.
+Most people start at the bottom and gradually work their way to the top, climbing the corporate ladder until finally reaching the ultimate goal: CEO status.
+However, agile ownership is evolving, which turns everything on its head.

-Reaching CEO status is the ultimate achievement for many people, but sadly often for the wrong reasons.
-A lot of people in managerial and higher positions aren’t there because of an inherent desire to serve.
-Rather, they are in search of the freedom, control, and recognition that come with the role.
-A deep desire for ownership is at the heart of leadership.
+Reaching CEO status is the ultimate achievement for many people, but sadly, often for the wrong reasons.
+Many people in managerial and higher positions aren’t there because of an inherent desire to serve.
+Instead, they are searching for the role’s freedom, control, and recognition.
+A deep passion for ownership is at the heart of leadership.

 But what if you can have ownership and autonomy without being the leader of the pack?

-The software development industry asked this same question after realizing that the traditional management models simply don’t work anymore.
-Knowledge workers inherently need to have decision-making power and authority in their domain for it to work.
-If teams have to permanently ask for permission or wait for consensus from all the stakeholders, the software will never ship.
+The software development industry asked this same question after realizing that the traditional management models no longer work.
+Knowledge workers inherently need decision-making power and authority in their domain for it to work.
+If teams have to ask for permission or wait for stakeholders’ consensus permanently, the software will never ship.

-And that’s exactly what happened, which is why the agile manifesto was born.
+And that’s precisely what happened, which is why the Agile Manifesto was born.

 Agile Ownership and Autonomy

-At the heart of being agile is small, self-organizing teams.
-In agile teams, work is not assigned to anyone, rather, the business presents what needs to be done, selling it to the team.
-The team, in turn, picks what they feel they can commit to, based on the time and skills available.
-Agile leaders don’t tell the team how to deliver, the teams themselves decide how best to get results and which tools they need to get the job done.
+At the heart of agile are small, self-organizing teams.
+In agile teams, work is not assigned to anyone; rather, the business presents what needs to be done, selling it to the team.
+The team, in turn, picks what they feel they can commit to based on the time and skills available.
+Agile leaders don’t tell the team how to deliver; the teams themselves decide how best to get results and which tools they need to get the job done.

-Suddenly, autonomy and ownership become centre stage for all teams within the organization, not only at management or C-levels.
+Suddenly, autonomy and ownership become central to all teams within the organization, not only at the management or C-levels.

-Sooner or later the traditional organizational structure starts crumbling and with that, the silos.
-A restructure and/or reorganization becomes necessary as Jason Bloomberg points out in his post on digital transformations.
+Sooner or later, the traditional organizational structure starts crumbling, and with that, the silos.
+As Jason Bloomberg points out in his post on digital transformations, restructuring and reorganisation become necessary.

 An agile ownership transformation requires the decision-making power to be balanced and shared among everyone in the organization.
 If your agile transformation doesn’t demand a restructure at some stage during the journey, you’re probably doing it wrong.